isomerpages/moe-sls/_teacher-user-guide/Author/(B1,iv) View and Edit Lesson Plans (Enhanced).md

 </ol>
 <h2 id="-sequential-activity-section-access-new-">Sequential Activity, Quiz or Section access (NEW)</h2>
 <hr>
 <p>You can  <a target="_blank" href="/teacher-user-guide/differentiate/add-activity-quiz-section-prerequisites/">Add Activity, Quiz or Section Prerequisites</a> to a Lesson.
-Activities/Sections indicated with Prerequisites will be locked until students complete the required activity/section.</p>
+Activities, Quizzes or Sections indicated with Prerequisites will be locked until students complete the required activity/section.</p>